microsoft/atlas-design/site/src/components/popover.md

 </details>
 ```

+## Styling the trigger

-You can also use the `.button` class in combination with `.popover-summary` to get the button look.
+You can apply almost any classes in combination with the `.popover-summary` element to achieve the look you need.
+The following example applies `.button`.

 ```html
 <details class="popover">